giuthas/patkit/docs/Development_guide.markdown

 5. Merge `main` to the release branch (not the other way around).
 6. Check that installation works:
    - This used to mean checking that conda environments are up-to-date.
-     - It is especially possible that satkit-stable is neither up to date with satkit-devel, nor tested.
+     - It is especially possible that patkit-stable is neither up to date with patkit-devel, nor tested.
-     - While we are in the time before 1.0, satkit-stable most likely does not work.
+     - While we are in the time before 1.0, patkit-stable most likely does not work.
    - This will soon mean checking that running with uv works and what ever can be done to check that installing with uv works.
 7. Run tests.
-   - These don't exist yet at the time of SATKIT 0.10.0 except as 'rudimentary_tests.sh'.
+   - These don't exist yet at the time of PATKIT 0.10.0 except as 'rudimentary_tests.sh'.
 8. Fix any bugs that occur, run tests to see that they pass, update the docs.
    - Check if [Changelog](Changelog.markdown) needs any final updates.